 And actually the film is informative to this topic in another way, too.

-Playing in a cape, imagining them self to be a hero, may expand a child’s capacity for imagination, but the child must also learn to put the cape away and come back to this world.
+Playing in capes and imagining themselves to be heroes, may expand children’s capacities for imagination, but the child must also learn to put the cape away and come back to this world.
 Each world sort of preserves and enriches the other.

 Find out what makes you kinder, what opens you up and brings out the most loving, generous, and unafraid version of you ― and go after those things as if nothing else matters.
 Because, actually, nothing does.